jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/amd-hwa-tutorial.md

      # pacman -Sy radeontop
      ```

-2. Play a video in Jellyfin web client and trigger a video transcoding by setting a lower resolution or bitrate.
+2. Play a video in the Jellyfin web client and trigger a video transcoding by setting a lower resolution or bitrate.

 3. Use `radeontop` command to check the occupancy of 3D engines.